 If you have a higher budget and want a professional to build your website for you, a custom option like WordPress with WooCommerce will be better.
 With these sites, your website design will be structured around your brand and how your customers use the site.
 This means you’ll likely have higher conversion rates and the site will feel more natural to your users.
 A professionally-built custom site takes longer to make but it will be unique to you.

 To find out more about Shopify, WooCommerce, and other e-commerce platforms, take a look at our article What is the best eCommerce platform for my business?

 While you might be able to try to keep track of your inventory with a notebook and a pen, it’s a lot of trouble that can be automated away with an online inventory management system.
 Depending on your business size, a simple database manager may do the trick, or you might need a comprehensive digital suite to make sure everything is handled properly.

 Using an online inventory management keeps track of how many of each product you have left and allows you to quickly change prices for sales.
 Many will also automatically track sales numbers and create reports comparing month-to-month performance.
 A solid offering will also integrate with your in-store stock so you don’t have to try to coordinate stock manually.
-There on many to choose from, but we’re going to compare ten popular options: WooCommerce, Unleashed, Trade Gecko, Sortly, Vend, Cin7, Accredo, Ostendo, Infusion, and SAM Orion.
+There on many to choose from, we’ve covered some of the best inventory management systems in NZ in a quick comparison below.